TSRBerry/unstable-commands/README.md

   <a href="https://github.com/TSRBerry/unstable-commands/actions"><img alt="unstable-commands status" src="https://github.com/TSRBerry/unstable-commands/workflows/Test/badge.svg"></a>
 </p>

-# Unstable commands action
+# Unstable commands

-An action to retry commands if weird things happen.
+A GitHub Action to retry commands if weird things happen.

 ## Inputs

 ### `commands`

 **Required** The commands to run.
-Use this like the `run` keyword for steps.
+Use this like the `run` keyword for [steps](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsrun).

 ### `timeout-minutes`

 **Required** Maximum number of minutes to wait for the commands to finish execution.
-Use this like the `timeout-minutes` keyword for steps.
+Use this like the `timeout-minutes` keyword for [steps](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepstimeout-minutes).

 ### `retry-codes`